-14. One of my team is not Scotland-based.
+6. One of my core team is not Scotland-based.
 Can we apply?

 Yes.
 We encourage directors with experience in other mediums to apply, though you must be applying with a fiction project.
 Directors with a short documentary proposal should refer to Doc Society’s Made of Truth fund, also supported by BFI NETWORK, and the Scottish Documentary Institute.

 8. I am currently at film school, can I apply?

 No, you are not eligible to apply if you are currently enrolled full-time in formal further/higher education.
 However, you may apply if you are graduating before June 2021.

 9. I am under 18, can I apply?